Leipzig: Epithets

-More recently, the city has sometimes been nicknamed the "Boomtown of eastern Germany", "Hypezig" or "The better Berlin" and is celebrated by the media as a hip urban centre for its vibrant lifestyle and creative scene with many startups.
+More recently, the city has sometimes been nicknamed Hypezig, the "Boomtown of eastern Germany", or "The better Berlin" (Das bessere Berlin) and is celebrated by the media as a hip urban centre for its vibrant lifestyle and creative scene with many startups.

 Geography

 Location

 Leipzig is located in the Leipzig Bay, the southernmost part of the North German Plain, which is the part of the North European Plain in Germany.
-The city sits on the White Elster, a river that rises in the Czech Republic and flows into the Saale in the south of Halle (Saale).
-The Pleiße and the Parthe join the White Elster in Leipzig, and the large inland delta-like landscape the three rivers form, is called Leipziger Gewässerknoten.
+The city sits on the White Elster, a river that rises in the Czech Republic and flows into the Saale south of Halle.
+The Pleiße and the Parthe join the White Elster in Leipzig, and the large inland delta-like landscape the three rivers form is called Leipziger Gewässerknoten.
 The site is characterized by swampy areas such as the Leipzig Riparian Forest (Leipziger Auenwald), though there are also some limestone areas to the north of the city.
-The landscape is mostly flat though there is also some evidence of moraine and drumlins.
+The landscape is mostly flat, though there is also some evidence of moraine and drumlins.